ZwickyTransientFacility/schedule_reporting_service/docs/index.md

 ## Format

-Planned observations are reported using fields recommended in the IVOA [ObsLocTAP](https://www.ivoa.net/documents/ObsLocTAP/index.html) standard (v1.0).
+Planned observations are reported using a format recommended in the IVOA [ObsLocTAP](https://www.ivoa.net/documents/ObsLocTAP/index.html) standard (v1.0).

 The IVOA recommendation calls for a queryable TAP service that is updated dynamically with the results of the observations.
 While we may implement such a service in the future, at this time we are providing a single static report of each night's observing plan for the public surveys.